On the link between finite QFT and standard RG approaches: The relation between the system of differential CS equations and RG equation

-where $Z_{\theta}$ is introduced to renormalize $\Gamma^{(2)}_{\theta} (\lambda_0,m_0)$.
-However, it is known that the corresponding tadpole diagram for $\Gamma^{(2)}$ diverges quadratically.\footnote{The detailed discussion of higher-loop orders in the framework of the CS method can be found in Ref.~\cite{Mooij:2021ojy} and in section 3.1.3 wherein.} Therefore, one needs to apply two $\theta$-operation on this diagram in order to make it finite.
+where $\tilde{Z}_{\theta}$ is introduced to renormalize $\Gamma^{(2)}_{\theta,0} (\lambda_0,m_0)$, and where we emphasize once again that constants with ``tilda'' like $\tilde{Z}_{\theta}$ relates to the choice of some specific renormalization scheme, see eq.~\eqref{R-op-new}.
+However, it is known that the corresponding tadpole diagram for $\Gamma^{(2)}_0$ diverges quadratically.\footnote{The detailed discussion of higher-loop orders in the framework of the CS method can be found in Ref.~\cite{Mooij:2021ojy} and in section 3.1.3 wherein.} Therefore, one needs to apply two $\theta$-operation on this diagram in order to make it finite.
 To this end, in the framework of CS approach another object should be introduced \cite{Blaer:1974foy,Callan:1975,Mooij:2021lbc}

-The connection between renormalized $\Bar{\Gamma}_{\theta\theta}$ and bare $\Gamma_{\theta\theta}$ is given by
+The connection between renormalized $\Gamma_{\theta\theta}$ and bare $\Gamma_{\theta\theta,0}$ is given by

 By the same logic, one obtains for the four‑point function:

 Next, we rewrite the derivative appearing in \eqref{eq:theta def} and \eqref{Gamma tt} as follows